nuxeo/nuxeo/README.txt

 Nuxeo WebEngine will be available at htpp://localhost:8080/nuxeo

-To build, run: "mvn package -Ptomcat"
+To build, run: "mvn install -Ptomcat"

 Extending
 ---------